Ultimate magazine theme for WordPress.

 MORE: COVID-19 pandemic shifts gender parity back nearly 4 decades, report says

 “I want you to go to yours [human resources] go to your payroll department and say, ‘Instead of putting all my money in my checking account, could you also put my money in my savings account,’ ”she said, explaining that adding a direct deposit to your savings account will allow will give you money “without worrying about being disciplined”.
-This may interest you : MARTINEZ: Four reasons to consider a Roth IRA | Local News.
+On the same subject : Third stimulus check: What these financial gurus say you should do with the money.

 “And make sure the savings account is an online savings account because it makes it inconvenient,” Aliche added.
 “Unpleasant money is saved.”